Zywave/booster/src/_areas/design-system/components/button-groups.md

 #### Primary

 In rare cases, a primary Button Group may be used.
-Primary Button Groups will appear within more complex pages that may have additional secondary actions outside of the group.
+Primary Button Groups should appear within more complex pages that may have additional secondary actions outside of the group.

 ![Primary style Button Group](/images/button-group_primary.svg)